Who is Maria Bello?

-Maria Bello is an American TV and film actress most celebrated for her role in ventures such as ‘E.R.’, ‘The Cooler’, and ‘A History of Violence’.
+Maria Bello is an American TV and film actress.
+She is best known for her role in projects, such as ‘E.R.,’ ‘The Cooler,’ and ‘A History of Violence.’
 Born in Pennsylvania to a middle class family, Maria wanted to become a lawyer but later decided to become an actress.
-Upon moving to New York after graduation, she struggled for many years working in off-Broadway productions before landing a regular role in the television series ‘E.R.’.
-With a striking talent, it was not long before she made her debut on the big-screen in movies such as ‘Permanent Midnight’ and ‘Coyote Ugly’.
-Upon making the difficult transition from television to film successfully, Bello garnered widespread acclaim for her convincing portrayals of complex female characters.
-She gained much attention for her role in movies such as ‘Auto Focus’ and ‘The Cooler’, which established her as a competent actress.
-She further cemented her increasing reputation with the award-winning supporting role in the drama film ‘A History of Violence’.
-Later, Bello appeared in several commercial and mass appealing ventures such as ‘The Mummy: Tomb of the Dragon Emperor’ and the comedy movie ‘Grown Ups’.
-It was followed by her return to small screen as the main lead of the police drama ‘Prime Suspect’.
-Blessed with an incredible beauty and remarkable talent, Bello continues to excel in her craft due to her unwavering commitment towards it.
+Upon moving to New York after graduation, she struggled for many years working in off-Broadway productions before landing a regular role in the television series ‘E.R.’
+It was not long before she made her debut on the big-screen; she went on to appear in movies like ‘Permanent Midnight’ and ‘Coyote Ugly.’
+Upon making the difficult transition from television to film, Bello garnered widespread acclaim for her convincing portrayals of complex female characters.
+She gained much attention for her roles in movies, such as ‘Auto Focus’ and ‘The Cooler’ which established her as a competent actress.
+Her popularity increased after playing the award-winning supporting role in the drama film ‘A History of Violence.’
+Later, Bello appeared in several commercials and popular films, such as ‘The Mummy: Tomb of the Dragon Emperor’ and ‘Grown Ups.’
+It was followed by her return to the small screen as she landed the main role in ‘Prime Suspect.’
+Blessed with an incredible beauty and remarkable talent, Bello continues to excel in her craft.

 Childhood & Early Life